-- The school operates an Open-Door policy with regards to any concerns a parent may have parents can make appointments before or after school, and in some cases during the school day. - Parents contribute and take an active part in Annual Reviews and receive copies of all relevant paperwork concerning their child. - Pupils are also asked to make a contribution to the review. - All outside agencies are invited to attend the review and their reports are shared with all parties, including staff and parents.
+The school operates an Open-Door policy with regards to any concerns a parent may have - parents can make appointments before or after school, and in some cases during the school day.

-- IEPs are produced termly or half termly, depending on the circumstance and pupil. - When liaising with professionals, the school maintains a chronology of who has visited the pupil and support/advice that has been shared with them, using the C-POMS system. - In the Foundation Stage a Key Worker is available to liaise with parents or a home-school diary can be implemented.
+- Parents contribute and take an active part in Annual Reviews and receive copies of all relevant paperwork concerning their child. - Pupils are also asked to make a contribution to the review. - All outside agencies are invited to attend the review and their reports are shared with all parties, including staff and parents. - A Special Educational and Disabilities Officer (SENDO) from the Local Authority will also be invited to attend the meeting. - IEPs are produced and reviewed termly or half termly, depending on the circumstance and pupil. - When liaising with professionals, the school maintains a chronology of who has visited the pupil and support/advice that has been shared with them, using the C-POMS system. - In the Foundation Stage, a Key Worker is available to liaise with parents or a home-school diary can be implemented.

-For children with other SEN Support needs:
+For children with SEN Support needs:

-- The school operates an Open-Door policy with regards to any concerns a parent may have parents can make appointments before or after school, and in some cases during the school day. - Pupils' progress is monitored throughout the school using the school's tracking arrangements. - Pupils with SEND are also monitored on the Provision Map. - IEPs are produced termly or half termly depending on the circumstance and pupil. - When liaising with professionals the school maintains a chronology of who has visited the pupil and support/advice that has been shared with them, using the C-POMS system. - In the Foundation Stage a Key Worker is available to liaise with parents.
+- The school operates an Open-Door policy with regards to any concerns a parent may have parents can make appointments before or after school, and in some cases during the school day. - Pupils' progress is monitored throughout the school using the school's tracking arrangements. - Pupils with SEND are also monitored on the Provision Map. - IEPs are produced and reviewed termly or half termly depending on the circumstance and pupil. - When liaising with professionals the school maintains a chronology of who has visited the pupil and support/advice that has been shared with them, using the C-POMS system. - In the Foundation Stage, a Key Worker is available to liaise with parents.